-Individuals working in a number of fields often provide their services to clients through a personal service company (PSC), rather than taking up employment with that client.
-The client pays the service company for the work they have done, without deducting income tax under PAYE or National Insurance contributions (NICs).
-There are several possible tax advantages to this type of arrangement.
-First, the range of expenses which the PSC may set against its taxable profits will be much wider than that allowed an employee to set against his taxable income.
+There are several possible tax advantages to this type of arrangement for the individual, further to the wider potential benefits from freelancing.
+First, the range of expenses which the PSC may set against its taxable profits will be much wider than that allowed an employee to set against their taxable income.
 Second, there will be a cash-flow benefit in avoiding tax being deducted at source each month.
-Third, the individual may be in a position to receive dividends out of their service company, as an alternative to only being paid a salary, and this form of income would not be subject to NICs.
+Third, the individual may be in a position to be paid dividends by their PSC, as an alternative to only being paid earnings as the PSC’s employee, and this form of income would not be subject to NICs.

-Although IR35 remained controversial in the decade after its introduction the Labour Government showed no interest in withdrawing it.
 In July 2010 the Coalition Government announced the newly-established the Office of Tax Simplification (OTS) would review small business taxation, and this would include exploring “alternative legislative approaches to IR35.”
 The OTS completed its report just before the 2011 Budget.
 It set out several options for reform, including a merger of income tax and NICs which would make IR35 obsolete.
-In the absence of major structural change the OTS suggested that IR35 might be suspended with a view to being abolished, or amended to exempt certain businesses, or retained but with certain changes in their application.
+In the absence of major structural change the OTS suggested that IR35 might be suspended with a view to being abolished, or amended to exempt certain businesses, or retained but with certain changes in its application.
 In the 2011 Budget the Government announced that IR35 would be retained “as abolition would put substantial revenue at risk,” though its administration would be improved.

 In November 2015 there were reports that the Government was planning a change in these rules so that any contractor whose placement lasted more than a month would have to go onto the client’s payroll as their employee.
 However, despite expectations, the Government did not announce major reforms to the rules at this time.

-This note discusses these developments; a second note discusses the introduction of IR35 and its first years of operation.
+This paper discusses the history to these developments, concluding with a detailed discussion of the most recent proposals to reform IR35.
+A second paper looks at the introduction of IR35 and its first years of operation.

 HM Treasury press notice 29/10 20 July 2010